the1lab/1lab/src/Cat/Abelian/Base.lagda.md

 ## Ab-enriched categories

-An $\Ab$-enriched category is one where each $\hom$ set carries the structure of an [Abelian group], such that the composition map is _bilinear_, hence extending to an Abelian group homomorphism
+An $\Ab$-enriched category is one where each $\hom$ set carries the structure of an [[Abelian group]], such that the composition map is _bilinear_, hence extending to an Abelian group homomorphism

 $$
 \hom(b, c) \otimes \hom(a, b) \to \hom(a, c)\text{,}
 $$

-where the term on the left is the [tensor product] of the corresponding
-$\hom$-groups.
-As the name implies, every such category has a canonical
-$\Ab$-enrichment (made monoidal using $- \otimes -$), but we do not use the language of enriched category theory in our development of Abelian categories.
+where the term on the left is the [[tensor product|tensor product of abelian groups]] of the corresponding $\hom$-groups.
+As the name implies, every such category has a canonical $\Ab$-enrichment (made monoidal using $- \otimes -$), but we do not use the language of enriched category theory in our development of Abelian categories.

 [zero object]: Cat.Diagram.Zero.html
-[Abelian group]: Algebra.Group.Ab.html
-[tensor product]: Algebra.Group.Ab.Tensor.html

 ```agda
 record Ab-category {o ℓ} (C : Precategory o ℓ) : Type (o ⊔ lsuc ℓ) where